webteamfabcoders/pretestplus/README.md

   Follow the above proceddure for the required number of questions. if there no more questions to be added then click on "COMPLETE TEST".

 ###- Copying from another test###

   1. Cick on "Tests" on the menu.
-  2. Click on "Edit Test".
+  2. Click on "Edit Test" of the test you want to modify.
 The test page is displayed.
   3. Click on "COPY FROM OTHER TEST" on the right side of the test name.
-  4. Select the test name from which you want to copy. and Click on "copy test".
+  4. Select the test name from which you want to copy and Click on "copy test".

+###- Rearranging questions###

+  1. Cick on "Tests" on the menu.
+  2. Click on "Edit Test" of the test you want to modify.
+The test page is displayed.
+  3. Drag and drop the question to the desired location.
+  4. Then click on "CHANGE ORDER".
+The order will be saved.

+##Viewing results##